IKEA Grönlid review: Ektorp’s comfort contender

 Hackability score: 3/10

 Now, it all comes down to this: the price point.
-Surprisingly, for a super comfortable and cozy sofa, the IKEA Grönlid 3-seater is USD499, just USD120 pricier than the Ektorp 3-seater, at USD379 (both in their cheapest fabric option, of course).
+Surprisingly, for a super comfortable and cosy sofa, the IKEA Grönlid 3-seater is only GBP 499, compared to the Ektorp 3-seater at GBP 429 (both in their cheapest fabric option, of course).